iver-wharf/iver-wharf.github.io/docs/prob/provider/fetch-build-definition.md

-# Problem: Unexpected provider response format
+# Problem: Error fetching build definition

 <!-- panels:start -->

 <!-- div:right-panel -->

-- Title: `Unexpected provider response format.`
+- Title: `Error fetching build definition.`
-- Type: `/prob/provider/unexpected-response-format`
+- Type: `/prob/provider/fetch-build-definition`

 <!-- div:left-panel -->

-The provider plugin failed to parse or interpret a response from the remote provider.
+The provider plugin failed to fetch the build definition from the remote provider.

 <!-- panels:end -->

 ## Possible causes

-The version of remote provider might be incompatible.
+- The request to the remote provider might have been malformed.
+- Credentials might have been invalid.

 ## Resolving it

+Verify that the access token for the remote provider has permission to read files.

 If you cannot resolve it yourself using the error message, try to contact your administrator / operations team that manages your Wharf instance.